 I had learned a lot about materials, building stretchers, stretching and prepping canvas, mixing colors and subject matter, etc. from art school.
 Now there are so many instructional videos online anyone can take advantage of this knowledge.
 I recommend working with an instructor if you can and get feedback.
 I will be posting up some old work, I just need to get some of my slides digitized.
 Remember slides?

 As a freelancer with an arts background, what did I do for a living?
 I have designed logos, worked at startups, worked at a high volume print shop downtown, worked with creative directors, restaurant and club owners, interior designers, event managers, and small business owners.
+I’ve painted on ceramics for minimum wage and was an occasional Peachy’s Puffs cigarette girl.
 I’ve worked on vlogs, music videos, independent films, social media and have designed several websites and advertising materials.
-When I graduated from art school, everything went digital, and I had to teach myself the tools.
-I learned a lot from working at a high volume print shop in the financial district.
+In art school I worked in Student Services doing administrative tasks and sorting the mail.
+When I graduated from art school, everything went digital.
+I had to teach myself the tools.
+I learned a lot from working with a graphic artist at a print shop in the financial district.
 It is difficult to survive as an artist in San Francisco.
-Over the years, rents have skyrocketed and many artists and were evicted.
-Freelancing was not enough to get by, and I had to pay my student loans, so I spent several years moving around doing odd jobs and trying to find a place to live and a new studio.
+Over the years, rents have skyrocketed and many artists were evicted.
+Freelancing was not enough to get by, and I had to pay my student loans.
+I spent several years moving around doing odd jobs and trying to find a place to live and work.
 I did unrelated jobs in bars and retail.
 You can learn a lot about starting your own business by working for other small businesses in any capacity.
-I finally found work in the environmental industry, and it was a relief to have a steady paycheck.
+I finally found work in the environmental industry, and it was a relief to have a steady paycheck and health insurance.
 I have been working for over a decade doing that.
 My student loans were finally paid off.
 We are all dancing on a tightrope!
 As long as I can incorporate my passion somewhere into my life, then it feels right.
+I’ve been drawing since I was a little girl.
+I’ve invested so much of my time and money into my art education, it only makes sense to keep going.

 July was World Watercolor Month, to raise awareness and funds for art education.
 The idea is to paint everyday and share on instagram with #WorldWatercolorMonth.
 It was fun yet challenging.
 There were prompts of what you could paint but I didn’t follow them.
 It does help to challenge yourself to get out of your comfort zone and try new things.
 I tried painting fur, feathers and other textures, which was delightful.
 Instead of doing a theme, I went all over the place with landscapes, cityscapes, still life, nature, pet portraits, & abstract.
 I filled up two sketchbooks and also tried new materials, such as the liquid watercolor and painting with absorbent ground on canvas.
 There are a lot of artists on instagram and I enjoy browsing through art there.
 It has helped me with my motivation.
 A great use of social media!